CCampJr/CRIkit2/README.md

 python -m crikit
 ```

+## Known Operational Nuances
+* The SVD visualization tool works best with complex or real spectra.
+Spectra that are PURELY IMAGINARY
+ will operate (denoise) correctly, but the spatial component visualization will likely just
+show noise (the spectra will work fine).
+The workaround is to make the input data real when loaded
+into CRIkit.
+The other workaround, is to apply components individually, and look at the current
+reconstruction and remainder, which are unaffected by this nuance of SVD.
+In the future, a warning
+box may be generated in this rare situation.

 ## NONLICENSE ##
 This software was developed at the National Institute of Standards and
 Technology (NIST) by employees of the Federal Government in the course of